-I feel celebrating winning awards is like celebrating fundraising rounds.
-You get a certain amount of satisfaction from the validation you receive for the work you’ve put in, but you miss the point of the journey if you dwell on it too much.
+I feel celebrating awards is like celebrating fundraising rounds.
+You get a certain amount of satisfaction from the validation of your hard work, but you miss the point of the journey if you dwell on it too much.

 Through the 10 years we’ve been around, we’ve had the honor of winning awards from the Singapore Venture Capital & Private Equity Association (SVCA) for our startup investments.
 The awards have been meaningful to us because we respect the association members and appreciate the care the group takes in its selection process.